appseconnect/docs/_posts/ProcessFlow Management/Quickstart/2020-07-27-technology-app-creation-using-processflow.md

 **Note:**
     - [Click here](/processflow/adding-schema-actions/) to know more about the process to create Schemas and Actions for the created technology app.
-    - The [process to deploy and execute the process flows](/processflow/deploying-and-executing-processfloww/) remains the same for Technology applications
+    - The [process to deploy and execute the processflows](/processflow/deploying-and-executing-processfloww/) remains the same for Technology applications
-    - You can also view the [process flow snapshots](/processflow/snapshot-processflow/), similar to as that of the prepackaged apps.
+    - You can also view the [processflow snapshots](/processflow/snapshot-processflow/), similar to as that of the prepackaged apps.

 **Protip:** For more details related to the technology app, [click here](/connectors/Overview-of-technology-connectors/).
  {: .notice--info}